Expand description

 // Create a default network core builder

-let default_node = CoreBuilder::with_config(config, handler);
+let default_node = CoreBuilder::with_config(config);

 // Override default with custom configurations